Health and Social Care Information Centre (HSCIC)

 - Reducing the paperwork and bureaucracy for clinicians and care workers.

 Does a patient's data have to go to the HSCIC?

-However, the HSCIC is legally bound to the very highest standards of confidentiality.
-They can only share information in health records with people other than clinicians where:
+However, the HSCIC is legally held to the very highest standards of confidentiality.
+The HSCIC can only share data with other organisations where:

 - The law allows it